SamuliLam/metrocloud-data-pipeline/README.md

 - Confluent Kafka: Message broker for data ingestion
 - KRaft Mode: Kafka's Raft implementation (no ZooKeeper dependency)
 - Confluent Python Client: For producing and consuming Kafka messags
+- PostgreSQL: Relational database for data persistence
+- SQLAlchemy: SQL toolkit and ORM for database operations
 - Pydantic: For configuration management and data validation
 - Docker & Docker Compose: For containerization and orchestration
 - Kafka UI: Web interface for monitoring Kafka